MarsBased/handbook/guides/branding.md

 <img width="547" alt="06-MB-LOGOTIPO" src="https://user-images.githubusercontent.com/6558119/124117640-ab4bdc80-da70-11eb-8dd7-a0bee52237b9.png">

-White letters on black background, abreviated name:
+White letters on black background, abbreviated name:

 <img width="152" alt="08-MB-LOGOTIPO_REDUCCIÓN" src="https://user-images.githubusercontent.com/6558119/124117703-bacb2580-da70-11eb-9bbc-2d0e46a4807d.png">

-Red letters on black background, abreviated name:
+Red letters on black background, abbreviated name:

 <img width="152" alt="09-MB-LOGOTIPO_REDUCCIÓN" src="https://user-images.githubusercontent.com/6558119/124117707-bc94e900-da70-11eb-9949-f8b2bee39700.png">

 # Margins

 Consider respecting the space around the logos to let it breathe.
 Do not stack it right on top of other logos or next to other logos with no space between them.
-Here's some indications as to how much space is recommended:
+Here are some indications as to how much space is recommended:

 ![image](https://user-images.githubusercontent.com/6558119/124118127-4644b680-da71-11eb-862a-05571298278c.png)